geneontology/go-ontology/docs/NewRegTerm.md

 See [Daily Workflow](http://go-ontology.readthedocs.io/en/latest/Installgit.html#daily-workflow-updating-with-git-pull) for creating branches and basic Protégé instructions.

-To create a parent regulation term, if it doesn’t exist:
+To create a 'positive regulation of x' or 'negative regulation of x' term, the parent 'regulation of x' term must first be created.
+To create a parent regulation term:

-1. To create a new regulation term, the 'Asserted view' must be active (not the 'Inferred view').
+1. Make sure the 'Asserted view' is active (not the 'Inferred view').

 2. In the Protege classes view navigate to ‘biological regulation’